phetsims/phet-info/deployment-info/sim_deployment.md

 ```
 $SIM = the name of your sim's repo
 $VERSION = the identifier of your sim, eg "1.0.0-rc.2"
-$USERNAME = your username on spot and figaro
+$USERNAME = your username on spot, figaro, and phet-server
 $HOME = your home directory
 ```